wireapp/wire-server-deploy/ansible/README.md

 1. Ensure `$ENV_DIR/operator-ssh.dec` exists and contains an ssh key for the environment.
 1. Ensure that `make apply` has been run for the environment.
-Please refer to [terraform docs](../terraform/README.md) for details about how to run this.
+Please refer to [docs in the terraform folder](../terraform/README.md) for details about how to run this.
 1. Ensure all required variables are set in `$ENV_DIR/inventory.yml`
 1. Running `make bootstrap ENV=$ENV` from this directory will bootstrap the whole environment.